pyrocko/pyrocko/doc/source/apps/fomosto/backends.rst

 core phases are involved or when the coupling of earth and atmosphere is of interest.

-The current version of QSSP is ``2010`` (at the time of writing, 2017-01-25), and can be downloaded from https://git.pyrocko.org/pyrocko/fomosto-qssp .
+The current version of QSSP is ``2017`` (at the time of writing, 2020-09-04), and can be downloaded from https://git.pyrocko.org/pyrocko/fomosto-qssp2017 .

 After downloading and installing, to initialize a Green's function store to be built with QSSP, run::

-    $ fomosto init qssp.2010 my_qssp_gfs
+    $ fomosto init qssp.2017 my_qssp_gfs

+QSSP can also be used to calculate rotational seismograms.
+To create a Pyrocko GF store with rotational Green's functions, just set ``stored_quantity:
+'rotation'`` in the store's ``config``.

 The ``psgrn_pscmp`` backend
 ---------------------------